 Accommodations in Le Marais

 Hotel Bastille is within walking distance of Centre Pompidou and Opera Bastille, making it an ideal choice for travelers who want to be in the heart of the action.
-This charming mid-range hotel offers comfortable and stylish rooms, as well as a delicious onsite restaurant where you can get a taste of some of the best local cuisine in Paris.
-With unbeatable prices and easy access to public transportation, Hotel Bastille is an excellent choice for mid-range accommodation in Le Marais.
+This charming mid-range hotel offers comfortable and stylish rooms, as well as a delicious onsite restaurant.
+With unbeatable prices and easy access to public transportation, Hotel Bastille is an excellent choice for accommodation in Le Marais.

-Those with a little extra money will love Hôtel Duo, a luxurious boutique hotel in the heart of Le Marais.
+Those seeking a luxury experience will love Hôtel Duo, a lovely boutique hotel in the heart of Le Marais.
 Featuring elegant rooms with opulent décor and spacious bathrooms, as well as breathtaking views over the city, Hôtel Duo is perfect for travelers who want to experience true luxury in Paris.

 See Related: How Much Is A Trip to Paris?
 Average Cost Guide